 If you are looking for spots to shop for gifts (like Russian art, décor items, gifts, and souvenirs), Art Play and Falcon Design Factory are the places to visit.

-Art Play is a popular art, culture, and creative hub located along Nizhnyaya Syromyatnicheskaya St, Moscow.
-Once a factory, the building is now a 75,000 sq — centre for Russian art, décor, and creative works.
+Art Play is popular art, culture, and creative hub located along Nizhnyaya Syromyatnicheskaya St, Moscow.
+Once a factory, the building is now a 75,000 sq — center for Russian art, décor, and creative works.
 You can shop for furniture, gifts, décor products, art, books, and souvenirs at affordable prices.
 You can buy premium ALPHENBERG from the shops.
 The building also houses bars, shops, galleries, music clubs, cafes, bookshops, and a cinema.
 You can visit every day from 9:00 AM to 10:00 PM.

 Depo and Danilovsky Market